-$run_maintenance(p_parent_table text DEFAULT NULL, p_analyze boolean DEFAULT true, p_jobmon boolean DEFAULT true, p_debug boolean DEFAULT false) RETURNS void$
+$run_maintenance(p_parent_table\ text\ DEFAULT\ NULL,\ p_analyze\ boolean\ DEFAULT\ NULL,\ p_jobmon\ boolean\ DEFAULT\ true,\ p_debuq\ boolean\ DEFAULT\ false)RETURNS\ void$

-• Run this function as a scheduled job (cron, etc) to automatically create child tables for partition sets configured to use it.

-- You can also use the included background worker (BGW) to have this automatically run for you by PostgreSQL itself.
+- Run this function as a scheduled job (cron, etc) to automatically create child tables for partition sets configured to use it. - You can also use the included background worker (BGW) to have this automatically run for you by PostgreSQL itself.
 Note that the p_parent_table parameter is not available with this method, so if you need to run it for a specific partition set, you must do that manually or scheduled as noted above.
 The other parameters have postgresql.conf values that can be set.
-See BGW section above. - This function also maintains the partition retention system for any partitions sets that have it turned on (see About and part_config table below). - Every run checks for all tables listed in the part_config table with automatic_maintenance set to true and either creates new partitions for them or runs their retention policy. - By default, all partition sets have automatic_maintenance set to true. - New partitions are only created if the number of child tables ahead of the current one is less than the premake value, so you can run this more often than needed without fear of needlessly creating more partitions. - Will automatically update the trigger function for non-native partition sets to keep the parent table pointing at the correct partitions.
+See BGW section above. - This function also maintains the partition retention system for any partitions sets that have it turned on (see About and part_config table below). - Every run checks for all tables listed in the part_config table with automatic_maintenance set to true and either creates new partitions for them or runs their retention policy. - By default, all partition sets have automatic maintenance set to true. - New partitions are only created if the number of child tables ahead of the current one is less than the premake value, so you can run this more often than needed without fear of needlessly creating more partitions. - Will automatically update the trigger function for non-native partition sets to keep the parent table pointing at the correct partitions.
 When using time, run this function more often than the partitioning interval to keep the trigger function running its most efficient.
 For example, if using quarter-hour, run every 5 minutes; if using daily, run at least twice a day, etc. - p_parent_table an optional parameter that if passed will cause run_maintenance() to be run for ONLY that given table, no matter what automatic_maintenance is set to.
 High transcation rate tables can cause contention when maintenance is being run for many tables at the same time, so this allows finer control of when partition maintenance is run for specific tables.
-Note that this will also cause the retention system to only be run for the given table as well. - p_analyze By default when a new child table is created, an analyze is run on the parent to ensure statistics are updated for constraint exclusion.
-However, for large partition sets, this analyze can take a while and if run_maintenance() is managing several partitions in a single run, this can cause contention while the analyze finishes.
-Set this to false to disable the analyze run and avoid this contention.
-Please note that you must then schedule an analyze of the parent table at some point for constraint exclusion to work properly on all child tables. - p_jobmon an optional paramter to control whether run_maintenance() itself uses the pg_jobmon extension to log what it does.
+Note that this will also cause the retention system to only be run for the given table as well. - p_analyze For non-native partitioning and native partitioning in PG10, when a new child table is created, an analyze is run on the parent to ensure statistics are updated.
+For PG11+, this is no longer done, so it is not run by default then.
+For large partition sets, this analyze can take a while and if run_maintenance() is managing several partitions in a single run, this can cause contention while the analyze finishes.
+Set this to false (or just leave NULL for PG11+) to disable the analyze run and avoid this contention.
+For PG10 and older, please note that you must then schedule an analyze of the parent table at some point. - p_jobmon an optional paramter to control whether run_maintenance() itself uses the pg_jobmon extension to log what it does.
 Whether the maintenance of a particular table uses pg_jobmon is controlled by the setting in the part_config table and this setting will have no affect on that.
 Defaults to true if not set. - p_debug Output additional notices to help with debugging problems or to more closely examine what is being done during the run.